rubbyhorn/rubbyhorn/README.md

 - 👋 Hi, I’m @rubbyhorn
-- 👀 I’m interested in almost everything in IT industr
+- 👀 I’m interested in IT and electronics
 - 🌱 I’m currently learning Python Back-End Development
 - 💞️ I’m looking to collaborate on interesting and useful projects
 <!--- - 📫 How to reach me ... --->